C++ Memory Models - How Modern C++ Manages Memory Safety

 Expected Output: 4000

-Actual Output: Well, mostly the expected output but running the program multiple times would give different outputs.
+Actual Output: Well, mostly the expected output but running the program multiple times would give different and occasionally wrong outputs.
 This the output of 10 consecutive runs on my machine:

 Counter value: 4000